elotroalex/chiens/_texts/translation.md

 - the past rips like a banana leaf.
 - Isaac, Isaac
 - {: .pr} cataclysms on that scalped head, on that brain of larva, of cogs and clocks
-- random fables,
+- fables at random,
-- ramdom scapegoats
+- scapegoats at random
 - await
 - your eyes capsized by sweet-talk.
 - Isaac, Isaac
 - my eyelids open, poisonous, in the heartwood of coconuts ...
-- the parade of living bushes have a strong pull;
+- pulling strongly the parade of living bushes;
 - Oh, plant children stumbling on the uneven cobblestones of disquiet
 - Freedom, freedom,
 - I dare to bear alone the light of your wounded head.